The Nine Gifts of the Holy Spirit

 Service Gifts - Gifts of service.

-"and there are diversities of activities, but it is the same God which worketh all in all" .
+"And there are diversities of operations, but it is the same God which worketh all in all" .
 1 Corinthians 12:6

 The gifts of service (or diversities of activities) mentioned in